 - Management Analysts

 For students with additional experience and education, there are further career options available.
-For more information regarding potential careers and job titles please view this chart provided by AHiMA.
+For more information regarding potential careers and job titles please visit AHiMA.

 There are several government agencies and organizations that seek candidates with degrees in health information management.
 The list below provides a few places one might find employment specific to this degree.